ibm-cloud-docs/watsonxdata/happy_path.md

 <!-- 1.
 Log in to the console with your IBMid and password.
 The {{site.data.keyword.lakehouse_short}} web console opens. -->

-You can also apply the promotion code directly from your {{site.data.keyword.Bluemix_short}} promo credit dashboard.
+After applying the promo code, you will receive a notification indicating that the promo code is successfully applied or not.
+You can verify the application of the promo code or can also can also apply the promotion code directly from your {{site.data.keyword.Bluemix_short}} promo credit dashboard.
 {: note}